whatisnuclear/website/zppr.md

 the 345 GB would be way more expensive with their upload fees.
 This bumped the total cost up to over $900.

-Anyway I convinced my SO to let me do it because I just like nuclear history that much.
+I convinced my SO to let me do it because I just like nuclear history that much.
 I authorized the scan and then waited for a while.
 They got it done and sent the hard drive via FedEx.
 I loaded the 345 GB file onto my NAS and then used ffmpeg to make a h246 version of it that was only 23.4 GB.
+Thank goodness for my big AMD 5950 CPU.
 Then I uploaded that to YouTube.
 Thank goodness for fiber!

 It premiered on YouTube on December 19th, 2022 at noon PT.